-- An Easement and Lease Option Deed allows Marinus Link to acquire an easement across your land to enable construction and the ongoing operation and maintenance of the transmission infrastructure if the project is approved. - The Option Deed will include an easement plan which sets out the expected easement location. - The Option Deed will generally reflect a 20-metre-wide easement which will be registered on your title after the completion of construction.
+- An Easement and Lease Option Deed allows Marinus Link to acquire a lease for the initial construction phase and an easement across your land to enable the construction, operation and maintenance of the transmission infrastructure if the project is approved. - The Option Deed will include an easement plan which sets out the expected easement location. - The Option Deed will generally reflect a 20-metre-wide easement which will be registered on your title after the completion of construction.
 The payment related to this easement is known as the 'Easement Payment' and is made in two instalments as described below. - The Option Deed will also allow Marinus Link to lease an additional area of up to 16 metres wide (generally 8 metres on either side of the proposed easement) from you during the construction phase, to assist with site access activities.
 The payment related to the construction lease is known as the 'Construction Lease Payment'. - Payments at the signing of the Option Deed are fixed amounts and are in addition to an Easement Payment and Construction Lease Payment. - An initial upfront payment of \$10,000 will be made upon signing the Option Deed.
 This is known as the 'Option Payment'. - A further upfront payment of \$10,000 will be paid if the Option Deed is signed within 60 business days of the offer being made to you.
-This is known as the 'Early Sign-on Payment'. - We understand you may wish to obtain legal advice or other professional advice regarding the Option Deed, and/or seek your own property valuation.
-To assist with this, Marinus Link will make a Professional Services Payment of up to \$10,000. - The payments made to landholders for signing the Option Deed and for professional expenses are nonrefundable to Marinus Link, should the project not go ahead (and the option is not exercised).
+This is known as the 'Early Signon Payment'. - We understand you may wish to obtain legal advice or other professional advice regarding the Option Deed, and/or seek your own property valuation.
+To assist with this, Marinus Link will make an upfront payment of \$10,000 for Contribution to Professional Fees. - The payments made to landholders for signing the Option Deed and for professional expenses are nonrefundable to Marinus Link, should the project not go ahead (and the option is not exercised).